Tamagotchi Plaza: Japan

-Despite receiving mostly negative reviews, Tamagotchi Plaza sold well in its native Japan.
-In May 2025, it was the fourth best-selling pre-order game on Amazon Japan, selling 800 units.
-According to Famitsu, the Nintendo Switch version of Tamagotchi Plaza was the second best selling video game in Japan on its release week, with combined sales of both versions totaling 128,685.
-By July 2025, Tamagotchi Plaza remained the second best selling video game in Japan, with combined sales reaching 176,893 units sold.
-By the end of July, combined sales of Tamagotchi Plaza on the Switch and Switch 2 reached 200,000 units in Japan.
-Tamagotchi Plaza was the best selling Nintendo eShop game on the Switch and the second best selling game for the Switch 2 in Japan for the month of July.
-It came second to Donkey Kong Bananza and outsold Mario Kart World and Street Fighter 6 on the eShop.
-Sales outside of Japan were slow.
-In the UK, Tamagotchi Plaza performed poorly on initial release, starting at 29th place in the charts.
-Overall, the game was reported as performing poorly in terms of sales outside of Japan.
+Number 3 from May 25 to 31) According to Famitsu, the Nintendo Switch version of Tamagotchi Plaza was the second-best-selling video game in Japan on its release week, with combined physical sales of both versions totalling 128,685.
+Just 5 days after its release, Nintendo revealed that the game was already the third best-selling Switch eShop game for the first half of 2025.
+The Switch version was the second-best-selling video game in Japan for the month of June, selling 102,289 units.
+For the second week of July 2025, Plaza was the second-best-selling video game in Japan, with combined sales reaching 176,893 units sold.
+By the end of July, combined sales of Tamagotchi Plaza on the Switch and Switch 2 reached 200,000 units in Japan, with the Switch version listed as the third best selling game in Japan for the month.
+Tamagotchi Plaza was the best selling Nintendo eShop game on the Switch and the second-best-selling game for the Switch 2 in Japan for the month of July, coming second to Donkey Kong Bananza.